-For decades, traditional or linear TV has dominated the budgets of healthcare marketers.
+For decades, traditional or linear TV has dominated the budgets of pharma advertisers.
 To meet industry recommendations developed decades ago, which call for audience sizes to be at least 10% of the targetable population, life sciences companies have turned to TV where it’s possible to reach millions at scale.
-But increasingly, healthcare marketers are moving their dollars to where a growing share of consumers is choosing to view their content: connected TV.
+But increasingly, healthcare marketers are moving their dollars to where a growing share of consumers is choosing to view their content: connected TV (CTV).
 Comparing linear TV vs CTV, how can healthcare marketers make the shift?

-Linear TV remains an effective avenue of reaching consumers for many healthcare brands.
-But with the number of “cord-cutters” on the rise and the rapid adoption of streaming content viewing, which has only accelerated during the pandemic, healthcare marketers are rethinking strategies that rely on linear TV.
+For many pharma brands, linear TV remains an effective avenue for reaching consumers.
+But with the number of “cord-cutters” on the rise and the rapid adoption of streaming content viewing – which has only accelerated during the pandemic – advertisers are rethinking strategies that rely solely on linear TV.

 This level of visibility into incremental audiences is made possible thanks in large part to automated content recognition (ACR) data, which allows advertisers to understand exactly who is watching what and when.
 By leveraging ACR data to plan their CTV campaigns, advertisers can ensure that they’re finding new audiences – and not simply reaching existing viewers.
 Considering that many marketers say their ability to manage reach and frequency across CTV and digital channels is a top concern, integrating ACR data offers a novel approach to this challenge.

-Switching From Linear TV to CTV Represents a New Era for Healthcare Advertising
+Switching From Linear TV to CTV Represents the Future of Pharma Advertising

 Linear TV may have dominated healthcare marketing in the past, but that’s starting to change.
-Consumers are increasingly embracing new forms of media, and it’s time for the healthcare industry to catch up or risk getting left behind.
+Patients are increasingly embracing new forms of media, and it’s time for the pharma industry to catch up or risk getting left behind.

-Many leading pharma companies have already recognized this landscape shift and begun trialing CTV as a larger portion of their ad budgets.
-With linear TV vs CTV, they’re generally improving the ROI of their campaigns while becoming much more targeted in their approach by embracing CTV.
-At a higher level, this shift further points to a new era for healthcare advertising that’s data-driven and meets consumers where they are, in a much more efficient way than previously thought possible.
+Many leading pharma brands have already recognized this landscape shift and begun trialing CTV as a larger portion of their ad budgets.
+The result is that they’re generally improving the ROI of their campaigns while becoming much more targeted in their approach.
+At a higher level, this shift further points to a new era for pharma advertising that’s data-driven and meets patients where they are, in a much more efficient way than previously thought possible.